-In addition, because most RLEC ETCs rely on their billing system-generated reports to populate FCC Form 497, they will now need to manually compile data - or undertake costly changes to automated billing systems - to complete FCC Form 497 in a manner that accounts for the above described discrepancies between the number of subscribers as of the date bills are generated and the first of the month.
-Resolving such discrepancies manually is a significant strain on RLEC ETCs' limited staff resources; on average, these small entities have fewer than 25 employees, including customer service representatives, plant engineers and technicians, and the office personnel with the responsibility of maintaining compliance with the Lifeline program.
+described discrepancies8 between the number of subscribers as of the date bills are generated and the first of the month.
+Resolving such discrepancies manually is a significant strain on RLEC ETCs' limited staff; on average, these small entities have fewer than 25 employees, including customer service representatives to plant engineers and technicians and the office personnel with the responsibility of maintaining compliance with the Lifeline program.

 To eliminate the need for costly billing system changes or the use of burdensome manual processes, as proposed in comments in September 2015, the Commission should allow RLEC ETCs to take a "snapshot" of their number of subscribers as of their carrier-specific billing dates.
 This would not impose a significant burden on the Universal Service Administrative Company ("USAC"), as the total number of RLECs' customers receiving Lifeline discounted services is small in comparison to the total number of Lifeline subscribers nationwide.
-It would, however, go a long way toward reducing the burden on small carriers, as it would allow them to use their billing systems to populate Form 497 and would eliminate the need for billing system changes or manual procedures that strain their small staffs.
-It would also ensure that RLEC Lifeline providers are properly reimbursed "based on the number of actual qualifying low-income consumers [they] serve" during a given month.
+It would, however, go a long way toward reducing the burden on small carriers, as it would allow them to use their billing systems to populate Form 497 and would eliminate the need for billing system changes or manual procedures that strain their small staffs, in addition to ensuring that RLEC Lifeline providers are properly reimbursed "based on the number of actual qualifying low-income consumers [they] serve" during a given month.

 The Rural Representatives then discussed their members' desire for a more efficient Lifeline eligibility verification process.
 Specifically, as the Commission correctly noted in the June 2015 FNPRM, the process of confirming potential subscribers' eligibility for Lifeline benefits is extremely burdensome for Lifeline providers.
 The Rural Representatives continue to believe that a "coordinated enrollment" process that leverages existing state eligibility databases is the best path to a more efficient eligibility verification process.
-Coordinated enrollment and the use of existing state-based eligibility databases would eliminate provider participation in the
+Coordinated enrollment and the use of existing state-based eligibility databases would eliminate provider participation in the eligibility verification and program enrollment process and would eliminate the need for

-&lt;sup>8 Resolving such discrepancies is necessary for the purposes of USAC audits and Low Income payment quality assurance ("PQA") reviews companies are required to respond to each year, which requires them to tie subscriber-billing information to subscribers reported on a past 497.
+Resolving such discrepancies is necessary for the purposes of USAC audits and Low Income payment quality assurance ("PQA") reviews companies are required to respond to each year, which requires them to tie subscriber-billing information to subscribers reported on a past 497.
 The response that, "it comes out in the wash" would not be a satisfactory response to a finding during an audit or PQA.

-&lt;sup>9 RLEC ETCs make up approximately 44 percent of all ETCs participating in the Lifeline program.
+RLEC ETCs make up approximately 44 percent of all ETCs participating in the Lifeline program.
 As facilities-based providers, Lifeline is but only one component of their business operations.
 Many RLECs allocate their scarce resources administering voice, broadband, and cable services to customers within their service territories.
 Indeed, unlike prepaid wireless ETCs whose subscriber base may be 100 percent Lifeline customers, Lifeline customers comprise only a small percentage of RLECs' subscribers, sometimes as little as one percent.
 However, the fact that only a small percentage of their customers are enrolled in Lifeline does not diminish the burden of the Snapshot Rule.
-Even if they only serve a few dozen Lifeline subscribers, they must still go through their billing records manually to account for the discrepancies discussed herein to ensure that their Form 497 filings are accurate and in compliance with Commission rules.
+Even if they only serve a few dozen Lifeline subscribers, they must go through their billing records manually to account for the discrepancies discussed herein to ensure that their Form 497 filings are accurate and in compliance with Commission rules.

-&lt;sup>10 47 C.F.R. § 54.407(a).
+10 47 C.F.R. § 54.407(a).